cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ### Creating a "type=text" index

-While it is generally recommended that use default values when you create a single text index, there are a few useful index attributes that can be modified.
+While it is generally recommended that you use default values to create a single text index, there are a few useful index attributes that can be modified.

 Remember that for Full Text Indexes (FTIs),